hashim-baloch/meeting-confirmation/README.md

 ## Why A QR Code?

-- Because everyone loves taking their phones out to scan something.
+- Because embedding the entire page in a QR code showcases innovative compression.
 - Because I like making questionable design decisions for fun.

 ## Usage

-1.Just scan the QR code.(optional) 2.
-Lose faith in humanity’s priorities.(necessary)
+- Just scan the QR code.(optional)
+- Lose faith in humanity’s priorities.(necessary)

 ![QR code](https://cloud-3nd2uydnw-hack-club-bot.vercel.app/0test.png)

 ## How It Works

-- The HTML runs an amusing script that drops random 0s and 1s.
+- The entire HTML content is minified and compressed into a QR code.
+- Scanning the QR code decompresses and renders the interactive meeting confirmation interface.
 - “Cancel” is a game of tag; “Confirm” leads you to a nostalgic internet destination.